tudasc/TypeART/README.md

 ## What is TypeART?

-TypeART \[[TA18](#ref-typeart-2018); [TA20](#ref-typeart-2020)\] is a type and memory allocation tracking sanitizer.
-It consists of an LLVM compiler pass plugin and a corresponding runtime to track memory allocations during the execution of a target program.
-It instruments heap, stack and global variable allocations with a callback to our runtime.
-The callback consists of 1) the memory address, 2) the type-layout of the allocation (built-ins, user-defined structs etc.) and 3) extent of the value.
+TypeART \[[TA18](#ref-typeart-2018); [TA20](#ref-typeart-2020)\] is a type and memory allocation tracking sanitizer based on the LLVM compiler toolchain.
+It consists of an LLVM compiler pass plugin for instrumentation and a corresponding runtime to track memory allocations during the execution of a target program.

+TypeART instruments heap, stack and global variable allocations with a callback to our runtime.
+The callback consists of (1) the memory address, (2) the type-layout information of the allocation (built-ins, user-defined structs etc.) and (3) extent of the value.
 This allows users of our runtime to query detailed type information behind arbitrary memory locations, as long as they are mapped.

 TypeART also works with OpenMP codes and its runtime is thread-safe (since release 1.6).

 ## Why use it?

 Employ TypeART whenever you need type information of allocations in your program to verify some property, and generate diagnostics if it doesn't hold.

 For instance, low-level C-language APIs use `void`-pointers as generic types.
 Often, the user must specify its type and length manually.
 This can be error prone, especially in larger, long-lived projects with changing developers.

 With TypeART, it is straightforward to verify that a `void`-pointer argument to an API is, e.g., a type `T` array with length `n`.
 Examples for type unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries and